-No matter what anyone tells you, the truth is that it’s impossible to tell whether a 32 CAPE is a good value.
-There are so many things we don’t know like future earnings growth, future bond yields, how far the market will expand the CAPE and so on and so forth.
+No matter what anyone tells you, the truth is that it’s hard to tell whether a 32 CAPE is a good value.
+It’s probably not.
+However, there are so many things we don’t know.
+There’s future earnings growth, future bond yields, how far the market will expand the CAPE and more.

-We’re 9 years into a bull market and due for a recession so it’s quite possible that earnings will eventually start to slide and the ratios will start to contract leading to a big decline.
-One has to be comfortable with that to be invested in stocks and that’s why bonds still have a place in any asset allocation even if their valuation might not be that attractive.
+We’re 9 years into a bull market and due for a recession.
+It’s quite possible that earnings will eventually start to slide.
+At the same time, ratios might start to contract leading to a big decline.
+Investing in stocks requires a level of comfort with that.
+That’s why bonds still have a place in any asset allocation even if their valuation might not be that attractive.

 It’s common sense that a higher valuation at time of purchase likely means lower future returns.
 If I buy a stock at a 10 P/E and it grows at 10% then it’s a better stock than one bought at a 20 P/E growing at 10%.

 It’s the 10% growth rate that’s the big question mark and not something anyone can predict accurately.

 It’s true that a higher valuation generally means a lower potential return and a higher risk of decline.
 That’s the type of market we’re in right now and an investor has to be comfortable with that.
 The truth is that if you’re a long term investor then short term valuations shouldn’t be of concern to you.
 If they are then you might want to revisit your asset allocation and see if there’s something out there that jives with your risk profile.